Scatter Plot

 X and Y Axis

 The two axes in the plot are controlled via the settings on the two tabs in the upper left part of the screen.
-Each axis in the plot has a Result type, Target Value, and Project Part.
+Each axis in the plot has a Result type, Target Value and Project Part.

-The Result Type can be Finish Date, Cost, or Duration.
+The Result Type can be Finish Date, Cost or Duration.

 The Target Value can be set to the deterministic value or any custom value.

-The project parts for the x and y axes are locked by default, meaning that you compare values for the same activity, summary, or project.
-If you'd like to compare, let's say, the duration of activity A with the cost of activity B, you can do this by going to the "Y-Axis" tab and unchecking "Same as X Axis."
-Comparing different project parts can be useful to figure out if the correlation in your model is working as expected.
+If you’d like to compare, let’s say the duration of activity A with the cost of activity B you can do this by going to the “Y Axis” tab and unchecking “Same as X Axis”.
+Comparing different project parts can be useful in order to figure out if the correlation in your model is working as expected.

 Target Values